douglasgscofield/riker/README.md

 bioinformatics tasks involving BAM, FASTA, FastQ files, etc.  However, like many bioinformatics tools Picard suffers from the "all the world's a human genome" problem, in that its usability declines rapidly for any genome project that is not human or at least mammalian.
-I am part of the the [Norway spruce genome project][spruce] and our genome assemblies are &gt;10 gigabases and for now have &gt;10M scaffolds.
+I was part of the the [Norway spruce genome project][spruce] and our genome assemblies are &gt;10 gigabases and for now have &gt;10M scaffolds.
 These are statistics that send the Picard tools that I am most interested in using into hysterics, and send me to the Java VM